You’ve just inherited a Java 8 codebase. 200,000 lines of business logic. Your board wants it modernised. Fast.

 Validate AI-migrated code using golden master testing to capture legacy outputs, parallel running to compare production behaviour, and domain expert review for business logic accuracy.

 Parallel running deploys migrated code alongside legacy.
 Route duplicate traffic to both systems.
 Monitor discrepancies in real-time.
-This validates behaviour with actual production workloads.
+This validates behaviour with actual production workloads—the realistic scenarios that test suites often miss.

 The integration with Strangler Fig Pattern provides rollback capability.
 Feature flags control which implementation handles requests.
+Monitoring tracks error rates, response times, output discrepancies.
 Define rollback criteria before deployment: error rate above X%, response time above Y milliseconds, Z output discrepancies per hour.
 Automate the rollback when metrics breach thresholds.

 Common testing mistakes: relying only on AI-generated tests (they miss what the AI misses), insufficient edge case coverage, skipping the parallel running phase to save time, not involving domain experts in validation, inadequate monitoring during rollout.

 Testing timeline matters.
 Budget 2-3 months for parallel running and validation before full cutover.
+You need time to observe behaviour across different scenarios, different load patterns, different times of day.
 Don’t rush this phase—catching problems in parallel running is cheap, catching them after cutover is expensive.

 FAQ